Senna (plant): Pollination

 Senna species are pollinated by a variety of bees, especially large female bees in genera such as Xylocopa.
 They rely on "buzz pollination" and some within that on "ricochet pollination", which is a secondary pollen presentation where the pollen is not deposited on the pollinator's body by direct contact with the anthers.
 The flowers have two sets of stamen: feeding stamens, which are longer, and pollinating stamens, which are smaller in size.
 Due to buzz pollination, the pollens from the pollinating stamens get thrown from the anthers and ricochets against the petals multiple times before it settles on the dorsal side of the pollinating bee.
 The roughness on the petal walls causes the pollen to slow down its speed.
 The ricocheting effect alone cannot ensure effective pollen dissemination.
-It is aided by static charges wherein the flying bees become positively charged owing to the friction in the air and the pollen becomes negatively charged because of which they naturally get attracted to the bees body.
+It is aided by static charges wherein the flying bees become positively charged owing to the friction in the air and the pollen becomes negatively charged because of which they naturally get attracted to the bee's body.
 The pollinator bee ends up carrying the pollen and also gets to feed on the pollen which is on the feeding stamens.

 Uses

 Some Senna species are used as ornamental plants in landscaping.
-The species is adapted to many climate types.
+The genus is adapted to many climate types.

 Cassia gum, an extract of the seeds of Chinese senna (S. obtusifolia), is used as a thickening agent.
 The leaves and flowers of Siamese cassia (S. siamea) are used in some Southeast Asian cuisines, such as Thai, Shan/Burmese and Lao cuisines.
 They are known as khi-lek in Thai, and are used in curries.

 Laxative

-Throughout history Egyptian senna (S. alexandrina) has been used for its laxative properties, either in the form of senna pods or as herbal tea made from the leaves.
 Senna is considered to be a bowel stimulant on the myenteric plexus of the colon to induce peristaltic contractions and decrease water absorption from inside the colon, effects that would provide relief from constipation.
 The laxative syrup of figs gets most of its effect from the presence of senna.

+Plants in the Senna genus have been studied for their beneficial effects arising from the abundance of phytochemicals, bioactive components and antioxidant and antimicrobial properties.

 Senna or its extracted sennosides, alone or in combination with sorbitol or lactulose, have been evaluated in systematic reviews and Cochrane reviews for treatment of constipation in children and the elderly.
 Some studies showed limited evidence for efficacy, whereas others indicated the study designs were too weak to be certain of senna having utility as a laxative.